fernando-mc/fernandomc.com/content/posts/developing-flask-based-serverless-framework-apis.md

 ![Example GET to API using Postman](/images/20-projects-20-days/flask-get.png)

 And that's it!
-You can test all the other endpoints out and play around with the applications!
+You can test all the other endpoints out and play around with the application!

 If you'd like to learn more about Serverless development, just sign up for my [mailing list](/mailing-list/) and reply to the first email to ask for access to all my Pluralsight courses for free for 30 days!